tgoldenberg/curriculum2015/unitsYear2/3-reDesign/README.md

 Your Manager has offered a stipend a $500 for each of the bonus requirements listed below:

 * Add CSS to this project using Bootstrap.
 Give your project it's own theme
-* Create a game with more variety in throwing opitons.
-Example: [Rock-Paper-Scissors-Lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)
-***

 ##Grading Criteria
 Your manager will be grading your capability on this project based on [this rubric](assessment.md).